cromandini/TATLayout/README.md

 pod "TATLayout"
 ```

-3 - Install the dependencies and open the generated workspace:
+3 - Install the dependencies and open the generated workspace.
 ```bash
 $ pod install
 $ open <YourAppName>.xcworkspace
 ```

 #### Adding TATLayout as a project into your Xcode workspace:
-The best way to use TATLayout in your project is to set up an Xcode workspace that contains both your app project and the TATLayout project.
+Set up an Xcode workspace that contains both your app project and the TATLayout project.

 1 - Clone the repository:
 ```bash